Kirby Battle Royale: Development and release

 Kirby Battle Royale was developed by HAL Laboratory and published by Nintendo for the Nintendo 3DS.
 The game was directed by Tadashi Kawai, who would later also direct the fighting games Super Kirby Clash (2019) and Kirby Fighters 2 (2020).
 It was released as part of the 25th anniversary of the Kirby series.

 Kirby Battle Royale was first teased during a Nintendo Direct on April 12, 2017, which announced two Kirby titles for the Nintendo eShop (Team Kirby Clash Deluxe and Kirby's Blowout Blast), as well as an upcoming Kirby multiplayer action game for the 3DS.
 The game's official name was revealed within a subsequent Direct on September 13, 2017.
 A demo was released in Europe via the Nintendo eShop on October 19, 2017, featuring three playable game modes (Battle Arena, Apple Scramble, and Crazy Theater) and three Copy Abilities (Sword, Cutter, and Beetle), as well as allowing Meta Knight to be unlocked as a playable character early.
 The demo was later released in North America on January 4, 2018.
 Kirby Battle Royale was released in Australia on November 4, 2017; in Europe on November 10, 2017; in Japan on November 30, 2017; and in North America on January 19, 2018.

 Prior to the game's official release, Nintendo held a poll in North America, Japan, and Europe to determine the five favorite Copy Abilities in each region.
 The Mirror ability won in North America, and was consequently added to Kirby Battle Royale.
 A second poll, held after the game's release, resulted in the Sleep ability winning in all three regions; this ability was later added into the game as well.

 Reception

 Critical response

-Kirby Battle Royale received "mixed or average" reviews from critics, according to the review aggregation website Metacritic.
-Fellow review aggregator OpenCritic assessed that the game received weak approval, being recommended by only 3% of critics.
+Kirby Battle Royale received "mixed or average" reviews from critics, according to the review aggregation website Metacritic, which tied it with Team Kirby Clash Deluxe as the lowest-rated Kirby game.
+Fellow review aggregator OpenCritic assessed that the game received weak approval, being recommended by 3% of critics.
 In Japan, four critics from Famitsu gave the game a total score of 30 out of 40.